Piccalilli Recipe

 7. Wash thoroughly in cold water and drain well.

-8. Mix the sugar, curry powder, turmeric and mustard into a smooth paste with some of the cold vinegar.
+8. Mix the sugar, curry powder, turmeric, mustard and cornflour into a smooth paste with some of the cold vinegar.

 9. Heat the remainder of the vinegar in a large pan and pour onto the mixed curry powder etc.